 - 3.2.
 Individuals authorized to approve expenses (Approver) and related documentation are responsible to ensure that the expenses are for University business purposes and are in accordance with University policies.

-Approvers responsibilities include ensuring that expenses that have been incurred: - Are business related and for NSCAD University purposes only. - Are reasonable based on explanations provided by the purchaser. - In the most economical manner. - Are in compliance with all policy and procedures of the University. - Are within budget - They are not personal expenses. - 3.3.
+Approvers responsibilities include ensuring that expenses that have been incurred: - Are business related and for NSCAD University purposes only. - Are reasonable based on explanations provided by the purchaser. - Have hourly and/or unit rates for services that are reasonable and consistent with hourly/unit rates from other providers for similar services. - In the most economical manner. - Are in compliance with all policy and procedures of the University. - Are within budget. - They are not personal expenses. - 3.3.
 The Vice-President, Finance and Administration has the following responsibilities: - 3.3.1.
 Receiving and effectively managing legal documents or contracts requiring the signature of a University signing officer. - 3.3.2.
-Assisting the President in carrying out his/her financial responsibilities.
+Assisting the President in carrying out his/her financial responsibilities. - 3.4.

-3.4.
 The Board of Governors, through the Financial and Physical Resources Committee, has the ultimate responsibility for the financial administration of the University.
 Financial planning and control are carried out by means of budgets, reporting and internal control systems, and other means as required.